 Propaganda: ideas, facts, or allegations spread deliberately to further one’s cause or to damage an opposing cause.

-The purpose of corporate media is to spread propaganda that furthers its cause (the maximization of profits), and to subordinate society's cause (maximizing quality of life).
-As corporatism's recursive self-improvement churns along, the damage to society becomes more obvious and the machine must work overtime to keep us confused.
+The purpose of corporate media is to spread disinformation and propaganda that furthers its cause (the maximization of profits), and to subordinate society’s cause (maximizing quality of life).
+As corporatism’s recursive self-improvement churns along, the damage to society becomes more obvious and the machine must work overtime to keep us confused.
 By 1992, I called the media propaganda.
 By 2006, I called it social engineering.
 And since 2016, I started calling it psychological warfare.
 Not sure whether it will, or how it could, escalate beyond a full-on psychological war against the American people?
-Look at the patterns and you will see that the assault escalates whenever humans step out of line, and de-escalates once the masses fall back asleep.

 “You did it to yourself; take personal responsibility” (blaming the victim)